Resources for Current International Students

 - Unemployment while on OPT

-You must not be unemployed for more than 90 days while on OPT or you will be considered out of status.
+You must not be unemployed for more than 90 days while on OPT, or you will be considered out of status.
 USCIS has allowed volunteering on OPT as long as the work is directly related to your major.

-For F-1 students currently on OPT, you are required to report any changes of employment to the Center for International Education and Programs within 10 days of any change.
+For F-1 visa students currently on OPT, you are required to report any changes in employment to the Center for International Education and Programs within 10 days of any change.
 You are still considered a student at ECC while engaging in OPT.
 It is your responsibility to ensure your contact information is up to date with ECC and the Center for International Education and Programs.